Hans Faber

 How to recognize the Frisians by name?

-This is one of the simplest things there is once you got the hang of it.
-‘A child can do the laundry,’ as they say in Dutch.
-But understanding it, is essential if you want to achieve a seamless flow hiking-experience during the Frisia Coast Trail.
-Once you get it, a Westerlauwers Frisian (also Mid-Frisian) -or a Dutchy with Frisian roots for that matter- is easily recognizable by both her or his first and last name.
+This is one of the simplest things there is, once you've got the hang of it.
+'A child can do the laundry' they say in Dutch.
+Which has nothing to do with a history of child labour, by the way.
+Understanding the logic of Frisian names is essential if you want to have a seamless hiking experience along the Frisia Coast Trail.
+Once you get it, a Frisian - or a Dutchman with Frisian roots, for that matter - is also easily recognizable by both his or her first and last name.

-Below we shall explain convincingly that Sake Saakstra from the hamlet of Saaksum is a very acceptable name in the northern coastal area of the Netherlands and -to a lesser extend- Ostfriesland in the northwest of Germany, and that it isn't something to make fun of.
+Below we will explain convincingly that Sake Saakstra from the hamlet of Saaksum is a very acceptable name in the northern coastal area of the Netherlands and - to a lesser extent - the region of Ostfriesland in northwest Germany.
+And, very importantly, that it is not something to make fun of.

-Don't shout it from the rooftop but it also applies to the people from province Groningen (more exactly, the region Ommelanden without the city of Groningen) east of the River Lauwers in the Netherlands.
+Do not shout it from the rooftops, but it also applies to the people from the province of Groningen (more precisely, the Ommelanden region without the city of Groningen) east of the River Lauwers in the Netherlands.

 Firstly, the first names